Texas BBQ: Brisket

 Where: We loved a lot of things about Franklin Barbecue (900 E. 11th St., map), but especially its perfectly smoked, moist Meyer all-natural Angus brisket, oak-smoked and seasoned simply with salt and pepper, served the traditional way: piled onto a butcher-paper-covered tray with white bread, pickles, onions, and your choice of sides.
-This place proves once and for all that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).
+This place was the first to prove that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).

-Good to know: In a typically Austin origin story, Franklin started out as a tiny trailer just off Interstate-35.
+Good to know: In a typically Austin origin story, Franklin started out as a tiny trailer just off Interstate-35 (which is how we first encountered it).
 In March 2011, its incredible popularity (not to mention constant exposure to the elements) prompted the owner, Aaron Franklin, to move his excellent operation to an indoor space, which is where you’ll find it now.

-When: Tues-Sun, 11am till sold out—often by 2pm, but sometimes earlier.
+When: Tues-Sun, 11am till sold out—often by 2pm or 3pm, but sometimes earlier.
 Come early: People start lining up outside around 9 some days.
 There’s always a line, and it moves slowly.
-The place is building a new brick pit so that they can handle more meat, more people, and maybe stay open through dinner.

 Order: You’ll end up buying whatever you can get if things get sold out.
 We recommend trying multiple meats, but ideally you try the brisket (a nonnegotiable must; $25 per pound), the pork ribs, and the sausage (but heck, even the pulled pork is delicious, and we loved the Tipsy Texan, a chopped beef sandwich with sliced sausage).
 The super nice staff will work with you to make you a plate you want, so just ask.
 Request the brisket fatty for the goods—sublime, supple, fork-tender sliced beef.